karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 **By Hitchhiking**: from A9, get off in Allershausen and then to Neuried.
 From A8, get off in Odelzhausen, to Markt Indersdorf, then to Neuried.
+But be aware of the fact that Neuried is so tiny that maybe even the locals might not know it.
+So be sure to know where you want to go!

-For those coming with their car, there are roughly three parking lots for visitors
+For those coming with their car, there are roughly three parking lots for visitors.

 ## I want to participate!